 CAMB (Code for Anisotropies in the Microwave Background), a cosmology code for calculating CMB, lensing, galaxy count, dark-age 21cm power spectra, matter power spectra and transfer functions.
 There are also general utility function for cosmological calculations such as the background expansion, distances, etc. The main code is Python with numerical calculations implemented efficiently in Python-wrapped modern Fortran.

-See the CAMB python example notebook for a quick introductory set of examples of how to use the CAMB package.
+See the CAMB python example notebook for an introductory set of examples of how to use the CAMB package.
 This is usually the fastest way to learn how to use it and quickly see some of the capabilities.

 For a standard non-editable installation use: